biocypher/biochatter-paper/manuscript.md

 The Pytest matrix uses a hash-based system to evaluate whether a model-dataset combination has been run before.
 Briefly, the hash is calculated from the dictionary representation of the test parameters, and the test is skipped if the combination of hash and model name is already present in the database.
-This allows automatic running of all tests that have been newly added or modified.
+This allows running all tests that have been newly added or modified automatically.
 The individual dimensions of the matrix are:

 - **LLMs**: Testing proprietary (OpenAI) and open-source models (commonly using the Xorbits Inference API and HuggingFace models) against the same set of tasks is the primary aim of our benchmarking framework.
 We facilitate the automation of testing by including a programmatic way of deploying open-source models.